LEARN-LK/IAM/installing-idp-v4.md

        (This will indicate to IdP to store the data collected by User Consent into the "**StorageRecords**" table)

-9. Connect the openLDAP to the IdP to allow the authentication of the users:
+10. Connect the openLDAP to the IdP to allow the authentication of the users:
     * Login to your openLDAP server as root or with sudo permission.
     * use ```openssl x509 -outform der -in /etc/ssl/certs/ldap_server.pem -out /etc/ssl/certs/ldap_server.crt``` to convert the ldap `.pem` certificate to a `.cert`.
-    * copy the ldap_server.crt to  ```/opt/shibboleth-idp/credentials``` of your `idp` server
+    * copy the ldap_server.crt to  ```/opt/shibboleth-idp/credentials``` of your `idp` server (HINT : you can use `scp` from ldap server to idp server to obtain the crt file)
     * Next, edit ```vim /opt/shibboleth-idp/conf/ldap.properties``` with one of the following solutions.

      * Solution 1: LDAP + STARTTLS: (recommended)